 This light will come on briefly when you are starting the engine.
 If the light comes on and stays on while you are driving, it could indicate a problem with your vehicle.
+It could be a problem with your oil pressure, coolant temperature, or some other problem.
 Check your various gages to see if they are in the warning zones.
+If they are, have your vehicle serviced right away.